‘Prince Of Persia’ could be returning later this year

 Far Cry 6 was also uncovered a few days before its unveiling when a PlayStation store listing for the game was spotted and quickly removed.

-It’s been ten year since the last mainline Prince Of Persia entry with The Forgotten Sands.
+It’s been ten year since the last mainline Prince Of Persia entry with last instalment being The Forgotten Sands.
 Little of the franchise has emerged since then, however, Ubisoft is working on a virtual reality escape room for the series known as The Dagger Of Time.

 With the absence of E3 this year due to the coronavirus pandemic, Ubisoft has begun hosting livestreams to announce its upcoming titles.